 top of page

-The Nephrotic Syndrome Foundation works actively to stay engaged and up to date on developments in Nephrotic Syndrome research, current clinical trials, and related studies.
+The Nephrotic Syndrome Foundation strives to actively support research toward the search for a cure for Nephrotic Syndrome and it's underlying diseases, through collaboration with leading organizations in the field.
+We work actively to stay engaged and up to date on developments in Nephrotic Syndrome research, current clinical trials, and related studies.
 Partners in this effort include the following:

-Founded by Dr. Deb Gipson at the University of Michigan, Kidney Research Network engages all parties, including patients, researchers, and industry, to accelerate research associated with Nephrotic Syndrome and improve treatment.
+Founded by Dr. Deb Gipson at the University of Michigan, Kidney Research Network (KRN) engages all parties, including patients, researchers, and industry, to accelerate research associated with Nephrotic Syndrome and improve treatment.

 The Kidney Research Network is a collaborative organization of patients, clinicians, and scientists focused on improving evidence-based treatment options and outcomes for patients with kidney disease.
 Supported by a Patient Advisory Board, the Network consists of six cores and employs strategic partnerships to advance its mission.
 Learn More.